Angle of View (TN Type)

 The OCB system combines the bend-alignment system where the liquid crystal molecules are bent and aligned between the upper and lower boards and optically compensation film.
 This system has the features of increased angle of view and quicker response speeds.
 However, bend-alignment is difficult to make uniform and stable.

-Improvement of Response Speed.
+of Response Speed.
 Inpulse System

 In order to reduce afterimage and dim outline, there is the system that has the backlight blinked for every writing of one picture or an all black picture in inserted in the fixed cycle.
 It is called the “Inpulse System.”